 Speak to your doctor about creams that may help to reduce or fade the spots over time.

-Age spots are also known as liver spots.
+Age spots or sun spots are also known as liver spots.
 They most often appear on the face, hands, shoulders and arms and are usually tan, brown or black in colour.
+They will generally appear on the areas of the skin that have been exposed to the sun over a long period of time.

 While they are most common in people over 50, younger people can get them if they spend a lot of time in the sun.